 - Connect to the Field: The last step is connecting the skills network to the workforce facing day-to-day challenges in the field.
 The connection needs to be a simple, fast way for the field to request assistance without complex forms, lengthy searches, or waiting for hours.

 This probably all seems easier said than done.
 Fortunately, there’s a tool that does it all for you.
 EVAN360 allows you to fill skills and talent gaps quickly so you can stay efficient and competitive.
 Here’s how:

 - Inventory: Companies are using EVAN360 to inventory talent and manage who is an expert in any combination of skills or knowledge inside and outside the organization.

 - Build: The platform is a mechanism that allows organizations to assign any combination of skills to engineers, geologists, or other personnel.
 A robust network of experts is established so talent is available and accessible whenever support needs arise.

-- Connect: The EVAN360 platform allows a remote worker to connect to an expert in a matter of three clicks.
+- Connect: EVAN360 allows a remote worker to connect to an expert in just three clicks.
 The right experts are notified immediately through the skills network and are connected with the requester in the field within minutes.
 For example, many organizations are looking to retired engineers to provide expert advice on an as-needed, pay-by-the-hour basis.
 The retired workers can choose when they are available to help.
-Once connected, the expert and requester can have a live discussion via phone, video, or chat over the EVAN360 platform.
+Once connected, the expert and requester can have a live discussion via phone, video, or chat through EVAN360.

 EVAN360 is bringing companies into a new generation of talent management and employee support.
-To schedule a live demo with EVAN360’s Oil & Gas Customer Success Team, email email@example.com or visit evan360.com.
+Get started for free today.